redis/redis-doc/topics/indexes.md

-The `ZADD` command makes updating simple indexes a very trivial operation since re-adding back an element with a different score and the same value will simply update the score and move the element at the right position, so if the user `antirez` turned 39 years old, in order to update the data in the hash representing the user, and in the index as well, we need to execute the following two commands:
+The `ZADD` command makes updating simple indexes a very trivial operation since re-adding back an element with a different score and the same value will update the score and move the element at the right position, so if the user `antirez` turned 39 years old, in order to update the data in the hash representing the user, and in the index as well, we need to execute the following two commands: